 Louie's Italian Restaurant

 Pizza can be served by the slice or as a whole.
 If you want to get the best value, split a whole pizza!
 You can order half-cheese and half-pepperoni, vegetable or supreme to please everyone in the family.
-Whole pizzas range from $35-38, while a jumbo-sized slice costs $9.99 for cheese, or $10.99 for pepperoni, vegetable or supreme.
+Whole pizzas range from $35 to $40, while a jumbo-sized slice costs $9.99 for cheese, $10.99 for pepperoni, $11.99 for vegetable or $12.99 for supreme.

 Universal's Islands of Adventure

 Dine like wizards and witches at the Three Broomsticks in The Wizarding World of Harry Potter - Hogsmeade.
 At first glance, the prices seem fairly high.
 The only entree under $11 is the beef pasties meal with garden salad.
 However, the other main course meals, such as the Rotisserie Smoked Chicken platter, are typically large enough to split between two frogs.